etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/intro/index.md

 And, in fact, Kdenlive's implementation did just that.
 But to understand how exactly, we most go a bit deeper into Kdenlive's architecture.

-Kdenlive is based on [MLT](https://www.mltframework.org/), a C framework which aims to be a toolkit for multiple multimedia-based applications, including non-linear video editing.
+Kdenlive is based on [MLT](https://www.mltframework.org/), a C framework which aims to be a toolkit for multimedia applications, focused on video editing.
 This library provides the abstractions that software like Kdenlive (and [Shotcut](https://www.shotcut.org/), and others) use.

 All objects in MLT (called *services*) produce, consume or transform *frames* (a *frame* includes video and audio).
 Among them, the *producers* read frames from a video file or another composition, the *consumers* ingest frames to display them on the screen, or encode them to a media file, the *filters* transform frames.
 All these services can be then connected in a *network*, to create complex audio/video graphs.
 There's a lot more going into it, if you're interested, the [MLT Docs](https://www.mltframework.org/docs/framework/) provide a great overview.